dhellmann/pymotw/PyMOTW/gc/index.rst

 .. }}}
 .. {{{end}}}

-We can use a :mod:`Queue` to perform a breadth-first traversal of all of the object references and look for cycles.
-The elements of the queue are the reference chain so far, and the next object to examine.
-We start with ``three``, and look at everything it refers to.
+This example uses a :mod:`Queue` to perform a breadth-first traversal of all of the object references looking for cycles.
+The items inserted into the queue are tuples containing the reference chain so far and the next object to examine.
+It starts with ``three``, and look at everything it refers to.
 Skipping classes lets us avoid looking at methods, modules, etc.

 .. include:: gc_get_referents_cycles.py
    :literal:
    :start-after: #end_pymotw_header

-The cycle in the nodes is easily found by scanning in this way.
-The dictionaries in the chain hold the instance attributes of the Graph objects.
+The cycle in the nodes is easily found by watching for objects that have already been processed.
+To avoid holding references to those objects, their :func:`id()` values are cached in a set.
+The dictionary objects found in the cycle are the ``__dict__`` values for the :class:`Graph` instances, and hold their instance attributes.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'gc_get_referents_cycles.py'))